DevExpress-Examples/how-to-emulate-binding-to-the-isexpanded-property-of-the-treelistnode-t127638/Readme.md

 }
 ```

-Each `Parent` contains a list of `Child` objects, and each `Child` can contain a list of `Toy` objects, creating a three-level tree structure.
+Each `Parent` contains a list of `Child` objects.
+In turn, each `Child` can contain a list of `Toy` objects, therefore, creating a three-level tree structure.

-The `DataHelper` class generates a large collection of `Parent` objects with nested children.
+The `DataHelper` class generates a large collection of `Parent` objects populated with nested `Child` objects.

 ### Setup View

 The main window binds the `GridControl` to an `ObservableCollection<Parent>`.
 Each `Parent` has a collection of `Child` objects, and each `Child` has a collection of `Toy` items.
 The `TreeListView` displays this hierarchy across three levels.

-To synchronize node expansion with the `ViewModel`, the grid includes the `BindableExpandingBehavior`:
+To synchronize node expanded states with the `ViewModel`, the grid includes the `BindableExpandingBehavior` class as follows:

 ```xaml
 <dxg:GridControl ItemsSource="{Binding Parents}" AutoGenerateColumns="None">